ziyuliu1999/hw3_lm/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem using `linear_regression` function in the package:

 ``` r
 library(hw3lm)